goossens/ObjectTalk/docs-src/architecture/software.md

 **HTTP Server**

-ObjectTalk provides a number of classes that make it easy to implement a webserver on top of the Async I/O library.
+ObjectTalk provides a number of classes that make it easy to implement a web server on top of the Async I/O library.
 For those familiar with [Node.js](https://nodejs.org/) and the [Express package](https://expressjs.com), you will recognize the similarities.
 If you need an operational asynchronous web server, use [Node.js](https://nodejs.org/).
 If you want to use a